CompanyMood/api-documentation/source/includes/_reasonings.md

 ------------------------------|------------
-username                      | Authors name (if transparent) otherwise "Anonym" email                         | Authors email (if transparent) otherwise null department_link               | Link to the department, if anonymity rules allow it department_string             | Department name, if anonymity rules allow it discussion_path               | Path to the reasonings discussion type                          | Translated type label custom_tags                   | Array of translated custom tag labels custom_tag_label              | Translated custom tag label custom_tag_id                 | Custom tag id feeling                       | Translated feeling label feeling_key                   | Feeling key [sad, unhappy, ok, satisfied, happy, positive, negative] rating                        | Rating of the feeling [0, 25, 50, 75, 100] created_at                    | Timestamp for the creation (in ISO8601) created_at_as_integer         | Integer representation of the created_at timestamp cweek                         | Period string period                        | Period string comment                       | Given comment for the reasoning - can be null answered                      | Have this reasoning been answered? - Boolean answers_count                 | Count of given answers answers                       | Answers as an array from_terminal                 | Specifies if the reasoning was created by an terminal chat_allowed                  | Specifies if chat/discussion is allowed additional_export_information | Additional export informations - if applied
+username                      | Authors name (if transparent) otherwise "Anonym" email                         | Authors email (if transparent) otherwise null department_string             | Department name, if anonymity rules allow it custom_tags                   | Array of translated custom tag labels custom_tag_label              | Translated custom tag label custom_tag_id                 | Custom tag id feeling_key                   | Feeling key [sad, unhappy, ok, satisfied, happy, positive, negative] rating                        | Rating of the feeling [0, 25, 50, 75, 100] period                        | Period string comment                       | Given comment for the reasoning - can be null answered                      | Have this reasoning been answered? - Boolean answers_count                 | Count of given answers answers                       | Answers as an array chat_allowed                  | Specifies if chat/discussion is allowed additional_export_information | Additional export informations - if applied